cfjello/leadsheet/README.md

 # Demo

-For a demo of this package as it is used in conjunction with 'Denoserver' HTTP server, click this Deno Deploy'ed link: https://cfjello-deno-server.deno.dev/
+For a demo of this package, as it is used in conjunction with 'Denoserver' HTTP server, click this Deno Deploy'ed link: https://cfjello-deno-server.deno.dev/